Big Toe Pain: Sesamoid Pathology

 Sesamoid Fractures

-Sesamoid fractures can develop from acute fracture or secondary to progression or un-treated stress fractures or osteochondritis.
-Acute fractures including fall from heights, big toe hyper-extension injuries, and other injuries can result in one or multiple fracture fragments of the involved sesamoid.
+Sesamoid fractures can develop from an acute fracture or secondary to progression or untreated stress fractures or osteochondritis.
+Acute fractures, including fall from heights, big toe hyper-extension injuries, and other injuries, can result in one or multiple fracture fragments of the involved sesamoid.

-Recurrent micro-trauma such as running, dancing, sporting activities, can cause stress injuries to the bone and compromise circulation resulting in osteochondritis or stress fractures of the sesamoid bones.
-X-rays can demonstrate acute fractures, however if it is unclear between a bi-partide or sesamoid fracture then MRI and bone scan are beneficial.
+Recurrent micro-trauma, such as running, dancing, and sporting activities, can cause stress injuries to the bone and compromise circulation, resulting in osteochondritis or stress fractures of the sesamoid bones.
+X-rays can demonstrate acute fractures; however, if it is unclear between a bipartite or sesamoid fracture, then MRI and bone scan are beneficial.
 These pathologies are notorious to slow healing, and usually require an extensive healing period with at least prolonged protective weight bearing in a short leg fracture boot or non-weight bearing in a cast and crutches.

 Surgical recommendation is recommended after failure of extensive conservative options as mentioned above.
 This can include partial excision of the small or large symptomatic fracture fragments or complete excision of the involved sesamoid bone.
-Again, it should be re-iterated that there are certain inherent muscle imbalances that develops after excision these bones and adjunctive procedures or further surgeries may be in order to maintain a normal position of the big toe.
+Again, it should be reiterated that there are certain inherent muscle imbalances that develop after excising these bones, and adjunctive procedures or further surgeries may be in order to maintain a normal position of the big toe.

-Dr. Bob Baravarian offers comprehensive care for sesamoid pain and fracture.
-From injection therapy and orthotic care to surgical treatment options, count on our experts to offer you state of the art care in a comfortable and friendly environment.
+From injection therapy and orthotic care to surgical treatment options, count on Dr. Bob Baravarian, to offer you state-of-the-art care in a comfortable and friendly environment.